 It’s true that cloud voicemail is becoming more commonly used, and providers tend to offer good security.
 However, there are still situations where being able to host your voicemail on-premises may have political advantages.
 For example, particularly sensitive large clients may want to know that voicemails they leave will reside with you rather than with a third party.
 This could be due to regulatory concerns (such as HIPAA, GDPR, or SOX), or because they consider their content to be of particularly high value (as in the case of intellectual property attorneys working for global tech corporations).

 If your organization primarily handles work for a few major clients, or companies in regulated or high-security industries, this may be an important consideration when you make changes to your system.

 Of course, any data stored in-house is your direct responsibility to protect, so this option may not be the best unless your firm is committed to maintaining high cybersecurity standards with your infrastructure.
 For smaller organizations, keeping such things in locked-down data centers may be a simpler, more affordable, and more secure option.

 Flexible, Secure, Powerful Messaging for Your Organization

-To add even more value, XM Connect also features intelligent call forwarding (single number reach), which can automatically adapt to your staff’s shifts in location, schedule, and presence.
-Leveraging this information, XM Connect can deliver calls in the way that makes the most sense at any given time.
+To add even more value, CX-E also features intelligent call forwarding (single number reach), which can automatically adapt to your staff’s shifts in location, schedule, and presence.
+Leveraging this information, CX-E can deliver calls in the way that makes the most sense at any given time.
 When you’re away from your desk, the system will automatically call your cell phone instead.
 In a meeting?
 Calendar integration means the system can send a silent alert so you know if you need to step out.
 This makes it less likely that valued clients will have to leave voicemail in the first place, instead putting them in touch the person they’re trying to reach and making them feel better cared for.